kelvinAI/kelvinai.github.io/index.md

 ## Portfolio
 Kelvin is a lead Machine Learning Engineer with 14 years’ experience in software engineering, inclusive of 8 years in Machine Learning.
-He has a proven track record of delivering products in critical production environments including banking and manufacturing sectors, developing R&D AI prototypes into revenue generation products.
+He has a proven track record of delivering products in critical production environments including banking and manufacturing sectors and transforming R&D AI prototypes into revenue generation products.
 He is also equipped with data science skills on top of ML with firm grasp of AI product lifecycle end to end.
-Collaborates and contributes to major open-source Github projects.
-Experienced leading small agile teams, providing software training, mentoring, speaking in conferences
+Kelvin also collaborates and contributes to major open-source Github projects.
+He also has experienced leading small agile teams, providing software training, mentoring, and speaking in tech conferences.

 ---

 ### eKYC OCR Products